 This post covers how to run pairwise f2-statistics and FST in AdmixPy.
-They are simple to interpret at the pairwise level, but they are also useful computationally because once f2 blocks have been computed and cached, many downstream analyses can reuse them without repeatedly reading and converting the original genotype data.
+They are simple to interpret, and are also useful computationally.
+Once f2 blocks have been computed and cached, many downstream analyses can reuse them without repeatedly reading and converting the original genotype data.

 What does f2 measure?

-The f2-statistic measures allele-frequency differentiation between two populations.
-For two populations AA and BB, it is written as:
+The f2-statistic quantifies allele-frequency differentiation between two populations, and , and is defined as:

-Here, pAp_A and pBp_B are the allele frequencies of populations AA and BB at a SNP, and the expectation is taken across SNPs.
+where and are the allele frequencies of populations and at a SNP, and the squared allele-frequency differences are averaged across SNPs.

 Bias-corrected f2